tttppp/ragl/rules.md

 ## 3.6 Match delays

-3.6.1 Matches are possible to be delayed past their schedule up until the end of the group stage.
+3.6.1 Matches are possible to be delayed by one player for up to one week, or by both players for up to two weeks.

-3.6.2 The player has to notify both officials and the opponent in the dedicated Discord channel.
-Each delay is marked in Scoreboards until it is played.
+3.6.2 Delay notices must be published in the dedicated Discord channel with a mention of the opponent.

 3.6.3 Delay notices must be sent no later than the next week's Monday 23:59 UTC+0.